 - 1/2 cup water

 - 1 1/2 pounds linguine or ramen noodles

-- Next, add the fresh ginger and garlic cloves; cook until softened about 2 minutes.
+- Next, add the fresh ginger and garlic; cook until softened about 2 minutes.

 - Pour in the sugar, tomato paste, basil, sambal, soy sauce, rice wine vinegar and mix until combined.
 Pour in the water and bring to a gentle simmer.
 Cook for about 10 minutes just so all the flavors are married and the sauce thickens slightly.

 - Meanwhile, to a pot of salted water, cook the paste until al dente.
-Transfer the noodles to the pan with the sauce and add the butter.
+Immediately transfer the noodles to the pan with the sauce and add the butter.
 Toss until all the noodles are evenly coated in the sauce.

 - Divide amongst bowls and garnish with basil.

 If you’re into these noodles, you might like these recipes: